eclipse-iceoryx/iceoryx/.github/PULL_REQUEST_TEMPLATE/development.md

     - [ ] Commit author matches [Eclipse Contributor Agreement][eca] (and ECA is signed)
 1. [ ] Code according to our coding style and naming conventions
 1. [ ] Unit tests have been written for new behavior
-1. [ ] Public Code changes are documented via doxygen
+1. [ ] Public API changes are documented via doxygen
 1. [ ] Copyright owner are updated in the changed files
 1. [ ] Update the PR title
    - Follow the same conventions as for commit messages